What is a Cash Flow Analysis?

-- Even though Colgate’s Net Income of 2015 is $1,548 million, its cash flow from Operation seems to be in line with the past.
+- Even though Colgate’s Net Income in 2015 was $1,548 million, its cash flow from Operations seems to be in line with the past.

-- If you look closely to 2015 Cash Flow from operations, there is a charge for Venezuela accounting change that has contributed $1,084 million in 2015.
-This was absent in 2013 and 2014.
+- If you look closely at the 2015 Cash Flow from operations, there is a charge for Venezuela’s accounting change that has contributed $1,084 million in 2015.
+It was absent in 2013 and 2014.
 If you remove this charge, Colgate’s Cash Flow From Operations will not look too exciting.

-Other than operations, the company also invests in assets which can provide them with greater returns.
-We need to find out how many cashless (loss or gain) activities are done during the period so that we can take them into account while ascertaining the net cash inflow.
-Cash Inflow from investing activities would include the activities like purchasing long-term assets or securities or selling them (except cash) and also providing and taking loans.
+Other than operations, the company also invests in assets that can provide them with greater returns.
+Cash Inflow from investing activities would include purchasing long-term assets or securities or selling them (except cash) and providing and taking loans.
+We need to find out how many cashless (loss or gain) activities are done during the period so we can take them into account while ascertaining the net cash inflow.

-Though there is nothing much to be talked about here; there are two things to be taken into account.
+Though there is not much to be talked about here, two things should be taken into account.

-- First, we need to add back losses (if any) while selling any long term assets or marketable securities.
+- First, we need to add back losses (if any) while selling long-term assets or marketable securitiesMarketable SecuritiesMarketable securities are liquid assets that can be converted into cash quickly and are classified as current assets on a company's balance sheet.
+Commercial Paper, Treasury notes, and other money market instruments are included in it..
 These losses should be added back as there is no cash outflow for the losses.

-- Second, we need to deduct profits (if any) while selling any long term assets or marketable securities.
-These profits should be deducted because there is no cash inflow for the profits the company has made.
+- Second, we need to deduct profits (if any) while selling long-term assets or marketable securities.
+These profits should be deducted because there is no cash inflow for the company’s profits.